coryhouse/react-flux-starter-kit/README.md

 # React with Flux Starter Kit
 This contains the completed environment setup that we walk through in detail in module 2 of ["Building Applications with React and Flux" on Pluralsight](http://www.pluralsight.com/author/cory-house).

+**NOTE:** For the final demo built in the course, [go here](https://github.com/coryhouse/react-flux-building-applications).
+And [here's an updated demo](https://github.com/coryhouse/react-flux-building-applications/tree/update) that uses the latest versions as of early 2017.

 ##This starter kit gives you the following:
 - React, React Router, and Flux for ultra-responsive UI development
 - Browserify bundling